pip install llama-index llama-index-embeddings-openai llama-index-graph-stores-kuzu

 Property graph kuzu

-# %pip install llama-index llama-index-embeddings-openai llama-index-graph-stores-kuzu
+# pip install llama-index llama-index-embeddings-openai llama-index-graph-stores-kuzu

 Kùzu is an open source, embedded graph database that's designed for query speed and scalability.
 It implements the Cypher query language, and utilizes a structured property graph model (a variant of the labelled property graph model) with support for ACID transactions.
 Because Kùzu is embedded, there's no requirement for a server to set up and use the database.